St. Mary's Orthodox Church, Kottayam: History

 Many stories and legends regarding the establishment and evolution of Christianity in Central Travancore surrounds this church.
-The legend is that the Thekkumkore (old Kottayam) kings were glad that Christians were living in their kingdom, as they were committed towards working hard to earn a living, and thus had taken the entire responsibility of their security.
-King Kothavarma, who was ruling the kingdom during that period, provided them land for constructing the church, without levying tax.
+The legend is that the Thekkumkore (old Kottayam) kings were glad that Christians were living in their kingdom, as they were committed towards working hard to earn a living, and thus had taken the entire responsibility of their security.King Goda Varman Manikandan, who was ruling the kingdom during that period(1579 - 1606 C.E.), provided them land for constructing the church, without levying tax.
 A church was first built in 1550 and named Valiyapally.
 However, the congregation later split on ethnic lines and the dissidents built Cheriapally in 1579.
 It is said that two worship places were not permitted in a single village and thus the king had to divide the village into two so that both the churches could exist.
 The church was built by Portuguese architect Antony and his team along with the craftsmen of the Thekkumkore Kingdom (old Kottayam) in 1579.
 However, the Portuguese had no influence on the mode of worship in the church.
 It is typically dedicated to Syrian Christians.
 While visiting Cheriapally, one may feel that the architecture greatly resembles that of some temples in Kerala.
 However, the fact is that during those days, the mode of building every place of worship was the same, irrespective of it being a temple or a church.
 Kottayam's iconic Cheriapally Mahaedavaka is an architectural marvel and a repository of legends.

 Holy Girdle of St. Mary

 Kottayam Cheriapally has the unique distinction of being the first church in India to get the Relics of St. Mary (a small part of the Holy girdle of St. Mary) installed at the church.
 This relic is also known as the Soonoro or Holy belt of St. Mary.
-The Holy girdle was presented by Ignatius Yacub III, the Patriarch of Antioch to Baselios Augen I, the then Catholicos & Malankara Metropolitan who ceremoniously installed it at Kottayam Cheriapally on 16 January 1966.
-The holy girdle is kept in the church and is taken out for public viewing from 10 August to 15 August every year during the 15 days fast to commemorate the translation of St. Mary.
+The Holy girdle was presented by Ignatius Yaqub III, the Patriarch of Antioch to Baselios Augen I, the then Catholicos of the East and Malankara Metropolitan who ceremoniously installed it at Kottayam Cheriapally on 16 January 1966.
+The holy girdle is kept in the church and is taken out for public viewing from 10th August to 15th August every year during the 15 days fast to commemorate the Assumption of St. Mary.